ankitpokhrel/tus-php/README.md

-> ALERT: The project is not yet production ready.
-Things might change a bit and your app might break.
+> ALERT: The project is still in its initial stage.
+Some implementations might change in the future.
 Feel free to try and report any issues.
 Pull requests and project recommendations are more than welcome!

 # Tus PHP
 [![PHP Version](https://img.shields.io/badge/php-7.1.3%2B-brightgreen.svg?style=flat-square)](https://packagist.org/packages/ankitpokhrel/tus-php)